MarcoIeni/release-plz/README.md

 ## Users

 [This](https://cs.github.com/?scopeName=All+repos&scope=&q=path%3A*.yml+OR+path%3A*.yml+MarcoIeni%2Frelease-plz)
-GitHub search shows all the public repositories that use release-plz.
+GitHub search shows all the public repositories that use release-plz in CI.

 ## Similar projects